Exposing Faulty Arguments and Revealing Common Logical Fallacies

 Examples:

-• Religion: “I prayed and then got better—so the prayer healed me.”
+Religion: “I prayed and then got better—so the prayer healed me.”
+The recovery may have had other causes.

-• Politics: “The economy improved after I took office, so I caused it.”
+Politics: “The economy improved after I took office, so I caused it.”
+The speaker ignores other economic factors.

-16. Red Herring
+16. Red herring

 A Red Herring is a distraction.
 It introduces an irrelevant topic to divert attention from the real issue.
 This fallacy tricks people into focusing on something else, so the original argument is forgotten.
 This argument is misleading and avoids resolution.